Join Us on Campus

 The Caskey Lecture was established in 2004 by C. Thomas Caskey (1956 chemistry), M.D. and Chief Executive Officer and President of Cogene Biotech Ventures, to provide a public forum to address issues on the 21st-century impact of biotechnology on medicine.
 Held each year in the fall, the series brings to campus leading scientists who are on the cutting-edge of biotechnological discoveries with profound implications for medical diagnoses, treatments and cures.

 The Nadine Beacham and Charlton F. Hall Sr. Visiting Lectureship in New Testament and Early Christianity was established by Columbia businessman Charlton F. Hall, Jr., owner of Charlton Hall Galleries, in memory of his parents.
-Held each year the week before Palm Sunday, the Hall Lectureship brings distinguished theologians and religious scholars to campus for the event, which is free and open to the public.
+The Hall Lectureship brings distinguished scholars to campus for a series of events, including a lecture that is free and open to the public.

 The History Center presents public lectures, symposia and forums that are designed to nurture scholarship, engage with the local community and promote scholarly communication in the department and around campus.